University Pain and Spine Center

 To confirm your pain is the result of cervical radiculopathy, the University Pain Medicine Center offers on-site electromyography (EMG) and nerve conduction studies.
 These diagnostic procedures identify issues that affect your muscle health and nerve function.

-To relieve the pain and other symptoms of cervical radiculopathy, the University Pain Medicine Center team offers a variety of treatment options:
+To relieve the pain and other symptoms of cervical radiculopathy, the University Pain and Spine Center team offers a variety of treatment options:

 You may benefit from physical therapy and non-surgical treatments that focus on quick and long-lasting pain relief.
 These treatments may include nerve blocks to disrupt pain signals from traveling to your brain or epidural steroid injections that deliver medications directly to your cervical spine.

-Your University Pain Medicine Center provider may recommend radiofrequency ablation to destroy the root nerve.
+Your University Pain and Spine Center provider may recommend radiofrequency ablation to destroy the root nerve.

 Myofascial release is a hands-on therapy that involves putting pressure on the myofascial connective tissue to stretch it out.
 Releasing the tissue eases pain and restores function in your neck.